 If your store sells less than 50 cars a month, you don’t need a CRM designed for multi-rooftop dealers and loaded with every whiz-bang feature in the book.
 Grab your sales team and create a critical features checklist to cover what your dealership really needs.
 Then do your due diligence when researching different CRM systems.
 Demo several options to identify a good fit for the price and a system that works well with your sales processes.

 At the end of the day, you want to trim your monthly CRM payments with a more affordable system that is right-sized for your business.

-4) Overly complicated with “feature overkill”: Does your CRM actually make the sales process inefficient and slow deal momentum?
-Are there a zillion features, when your process really only requires a few critical ones?
+Does your CRM actually make your sales process less efficient and slow deal momentum?
+Are there a zillion features, when your process only requires a few critical ones?